Supply Chain Planning

 Data Gathering:

 Data collection is defined as the act of acquiring appropriate materials from different sections of the supply chain.
-These are sales figures, stock holding, performance of the suppliers, customer demand trends, and customers’ feedback.
-The details of the relevant demand, the overall information, therefore the risks, are critical in ending up being prompt, powerful, and purposeful in the venture.
-Smart technologies like the IoT and big data analytics are well incorporated in addressing the aspect of data collection.
+These are sales figures, stock holding, performance of the suppliers, inventory levels, customer demand trends, and customers’ feedback.
+A supply chain planner uses such data to drive better supply chain planning solutions and optimize the supply chain planning process.

 Standardization: